You can get a ton of great Seattle souvenirs- food, art, home decor, etc.

 Souvenirs from local bakeries

 Seattle’s amazing food scene doesn’t just include brunch and vegetarian food- there are also amazing bakeries as well!
-For a more full list of dessert gift ideas (mango cheesecake, specialty donuts, etc) check out my best desserts in Seattle post (just don’t bring the ice creams back), but for now, here are a few that I typically get asked to bring back!
+For a more full list of dessert gift ideas (mango cheesecake, specialty donuts, etc) check out my best desserts in Seattle post.
+If you read that post, just don’t bring back the ice creams.
+But for now, here are the ones that I get asked to bring back the most!